 Protesters confronted by armed men – including members of the so-called ‘boogaloo movement’ – in different parts of America

 Tottenham investigate ‘racist’ group abusing Black Lives Matter protestors in Hoddesdon

 In a video widely shared online, one man can be heard shouting ‘go back to Africa’ at BLM protesters

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences dealing with ignorant family members in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.